voyeg3r/dotfiles/bundle/airline/README.md

 # Integrating with powerline fonts

 For the nice looking powerline symbols to appear, you will need to install a patched font.
-Instructions can be found in the official powerline [documentation][t].
-Prepatched fonts can be found in the [powerline-fonts][c] repository.
+Instructions can be found in the official powerline [documentation][20].
+Prepatched fonts can be found in the [powerline-fonts][3] repository.

 Finally, enable them in vim-airline by adding `let g:airline_powerline_fonts = 1` to your vimrc.

+# FAQ

+Solutions to common problems can be found in the [Wiki][27].

+# Themes/Screenshots

+A full list of screenshots can be found in the [Wiki][14].

 # Bugs

-If you encounter a bug, please do the following:
+Tracking down bugs can take a very long time due to different configurations, versions, and operating systems.
+To ensure a timely response, please help me out by doing the following:

-*  reproduce it with this [minivimrc][g] repository to rule out any configuration conflicts.
+*  reproduce it with this [minivimrc][7] repository to rule out any configuration conflicts.
-*  specify your version and patch level, as well as operating system (found with `:version`).
-*  a link to a gist or your vimrc where it can be reproduced.
+*  a link to your vimrc or a gist which shows how you configured the plugin(s).

-# FAQ

-Solutions to common problems can be found in the [Wiki](https://github.com/bling/vim-airline/wiki/FAQ).

-# Screenshots

-A full list of screenshots can be found in the [Wiki][n].
+*  and so I can reproduce; your `:version` of vim, and the commit of vim-airline you're using.

 # Contributions